Pineapple Mango Salsa (Canning Recipe)

 Can I use canned pineapple and mango instead of fresh?

-Fresh pineapple and mango are best for this recipe because they give the salsa a bright, fresh flavor.
+Nope, sorry.
 Canned fruit can be too soft and syrupy, which might affect the texture and taste.

 How spicy is this salsa?